-After League of Women Voters of Portland members have read the study and attended the public program about Portland’s City Government on November 12, 2019, they will meet in groups to discuss the study and answer “consensus questions.”
-A consensus committee will use the members’ answers to update our advocacy position on Portland’s City Government.
+After League of Women Voters of Portland members read the study and attended the public program about Portland’s City Government on November 12, 2019, they met in groups to discuss the study and answer “consensus questions.”
+A consensus committee used the members’ answers to update our advocacy position on Portland’s City Government.

 LWV of Oregon Studies

-In 2019-20, members of the Portland League may also become involved in helping with two League of Women Voters of Oregon studies, which were approved at the May 2019 state convention:
+In 2020, some members of the Portland League are involved in helping with two League of Women Voters of Oregon studies, which were approved at the May 2019 state convention:

 Previous LWVPDX Studies are being scanned in as time allows.
 If you have time, please volunteer to help with this project.
 Call the office at 503-228-1675.